ksuares1/unit-4-game/README.md

 # Crystal Collector Game

-This is a crystal collector game that gives the user a random number, which they have to try to match by clicking on different crystals.
+This is a crystal collector game that gives users a random number, which they have to try to match by clicking on different crystals.

 ## Technologies
 - HTML